 Additionally, we considered the materials used in the construction of each kayak and inspected them for integrity.
 We compared manufacturer claims of durability with what we observed during testing.
 We also looked at the repair kits, repair patches, or extra pieces that came with each kayak and evaluated them for helpfulness and effectiveness.

-We even broke some kayaks during testing and subsequently tested the included repair patch or kit (lookin' at you, PackLite).
+We even broke some kayaks during testing and subsequently tested the included repair patch kit (lookin' at you, PackLite).
 While it might be easy to assume that thicker materials automatically make for a more durable boat, the story isn't so simple.
 Several models broke in other ways, like the snapped strap of the Tucktec.
-While time is the true test, we sure put these kayaks through a LOT during our seasons of testing.
+While time is the true test, we still put these kayaks through a LOT during our seasons of testing.

 — Maggie Brandenburg